 The course gives an overview of mobile computing interfaces, focusing on both mobile phones and more recent mobile technologies, such as smart watches and augmented reality interfaces.
 The course sheds light on two fundamental aspects of mobile computing: (1) the technological foundations of mobile computing interfaces; and (2) the user interface requirements for such novel computing interfaces.

 The course contains advanced material on both technological foundations and interaction styles on mobile interfaces.
 In more detail, the following will be addressed in the course:

-- Overview of mobile network and communication architectures: WiFi, GSM, and UMTS.
+- Overview of mobile network architectures: WiFi, GSM, UMTS, LTE, and sensor networks.

 - Software architectures and development on mobile devices: differences to desktop computer interfaces.

 - Hardware and software requirements for mobile devices: compensating for slower processors, battery-life, and limited screen sizes.

 - New input and interaction styles: sensors, touch, and the mobile device’s camera.

 - Evaluations of mobile interfaces: laboratory evaluations vs. studying in the wild.

 - Challenges particular to mobile user interfaces.